SKIP_TO_MAIN_CONTENT

 This page shows how to use a GitHub Actions matrix to fan out hyperparameter combinations across parallel machine.dev GPU runners, then aggregate the results in a single comparison job.

-• Reduce the total time needed for hyperparameter search
+• Cut total wall-clock time on a hyperparameter search

-• Systematically compare model performance across different configurations
+• Compare model performance across configurations in one report

-The Parallel Hyperparameter Tuning workflow uses GitHub Actions’ matrix strategy to run multiple training jobs concurrently.
-Each job trains a ResNet model on the CIFAR-10 dataset with a different combination of hyperparameters.
-The workflow is defined in GitHub Actions and can be triggered on-demand.
+The workflow uses GitHub Actions’ matrix strategy to run training jobs concurrently.
+Each job trains a ResNet model on CIFAR-10 with a different combination of hyperparameters.
+You trigger it on demand.

 name: ResNet Hyperparameter Tuning